 The Undergraduate Journal of Jewish Studies at the UW-Madison

-The editorial board of Avukah: The Undergraduate Journal of Jewish Studies is proud to announce that Volume III is now available!
+The editorial board of Avukah: The Undergraduate Journal of Jewish Studies is proud to announce that Volume IV is now available!
 A few years ago, Avukah was only an idea.
-As of today, dedicated students in Jewish Studies have collaborated in the publication of three issues and a podcast, featuring a large variety of works.
+As of today, dedicated students in Jewish Studies have collaborated in the publication of four issues and a podcast, featuring a large variety of works.

 In 2018 Jewish Studies students at the UW–Madison published the first issue of Avukah, an academic journal written, edited, and designed entirely by undergraduates.
 Dedicated to illuminating the rich diversity of Jewish life, Avukah is published annually.